mariohernandez/mariohernandezio/src/blog/storybook-components.md

 ![Drupal template suggestions in code inspector](/images/attr.webp){.body-image .body-image--wide}

-### Download the code

-If you want a full copy of the project which includes this post and the previous one, you can clone or download the repo.

-**main** branch: Includes the code for the [previous post](../building-a-modern-drupal-theme-with-storybook).
-**card** branch: Includes the full codebase for both posts.

-[Download the code](https://github.com/mariohernandez/storybook){.button .button--reverse target=_blank rel=noopener}
+**NOTE**: If your card's image size or aspect ratio does not look as the one in Storybook, this is probably due to the image style being used in the Article Teaser view mode.
+You can address this by:

+* Go to the **Manage display** tab of the Article's Teaser view mode (`/admin/structure/types/manage/article/display/teaser`).
+* For the Image field, change the image style being used to one that better fits your image.
+* Preview the article again on the homepage to see if this looks better.

 ## In closing

 This is only a small example of how to build a simple component in Storybook using Twig and then integrate it with Drupal, so content is rendered in a more semantic and accessible manner.
 There are many more advantages of implementing a system like this.
 I hope this was helpful and see the potential of a component-driven environment using Storybook.
 Thanks for visiting.

+### Download the code

+**main** branch: Includes only the code for the [previous post](../building-a-modern-drupal-theme-with-storybook).
+**card** branch: Includes the full codebase for both posts.

+If you want a full copy of the project which includes this post and the previous one, you can clone or download the repo and switch to the **card** branch.

+[Download the code](https://github.com/mariohernandez/storybook){.button .button--reverse target=_blank rel=noopener}